-This project adds dedicated right-turn lanes off of 27th Street at Fairfield Street, Cather Road and the Super Saver parking lot.
+This project adds dedicated right-turn lanes off of 27th Street at Fairfield Street, Cather Road and the commercial center access drive south of Knox Street.
 It also enhances pedestrian safety where the trail crosses 27th Street by constructing ADA-accessible sidewalks with curb ramps, installing a new pedestrian-activated crossing signal, and adding a median cut-through.
 The City is also replacing traffic signals at 27th Street and Old Dairy Road, and 27th and Knox streets in coordination with this project.

 Access During Construction

-The bus stop at 27th and Fairfield will be closed during construction.
-Riders are encouraged to use the stops at the Center for People in Need at 3901 27th Street or on the south side of Cornhusker Highway.
-As construction progresses south, the bus stop at 27th and Knox Street will be closing as well.
+The southbound bus stops at 27th and Fairfield and 27th and Knox will be closed for the remainder of the project.
+Riders are encouraged to use the adjacent bus stops along the northbound side of 27th Street, as well as the stops at the Center for People in Need and the south side of 27th and Cornhusker Highway.

 The pedestrian and cycling trail at 27th and Fairfield streets will be closed while construction of the turn lane and new pedestrian crossing takes place.
 Pedestrian traffic will detour to the trail along Salt Creek from Cornhusker Highway to Cather Road.